folio-org/mod-reservoir/README.md

 ## Command-line client

-The client is a command-line tool for sending records to the mod-meta-storage server.
+The client is a command-line tool for sending records to the mod-reservoir server.

 Run the client with:
 ```
-java -jar client/target/mod-meta-storage-client-fat.jar [options] [files...]
+java -jar client/target/mod-reservoir-client-fat.jar [options] [files...]
 ```

 To see list options use `--help`.
 The client uses environment variables